Toowong Village

-Toowong Village is a highrise building situated at the centre of the Brisbane suburb of Toowong, Queensland, Australia, on the block of land bounded by Coronation Drive, High Street and Sherwood Road.
-The blue glass office tower is a prominent landmark visible from Toowong and surrounding suburbs.
+Toowong Village is a highrise building situated at the centre of the suburb of Toowong in Brisbane, Queensland, Australia, on the block of land bounded by Coronation Drive, High Street and Sherwood Road.
+The blue glass office tower is a prominent landmark visible from Toowong and surrounding suburbs, but is regarded by some as an eyesore.

+History

-Opened in 1986, Toowong Village is an office tower and shopping centre.
-The complex was built on the site of the former Patterson's sawmill and over the existing Toowong railway station.
+Opened on 11 October 1986 by Don Lane, Toowong Village is an office tower and shopping centre.
+The complex was built on the site of the former Patterson's sawmill and as an air rights development over Toowong railway station.

 There was some controversy over its development as the Queensland Government overrode the Brisbane City Council's town plan to permit its construction.
-The Brisbane City Council had refused to permit its construction because of concerns about traffic congestion in surrounding streets.
+The Brisbane City Council had refused to permit its construction because of concerns about traffic congestion in surrounding streets and it has subsequently been described as a "permanent traffic bottle neck between Moggill Road and Coronation Drive.

+It was developed by a joint venture of Girvan Corporation, AGC and Queensland Rail.
+In January 1989 it was sold to Advance Asset Management.

+At its opening, Toowong Village featured 100 retailers including anchor tenants David Jones and Coles New World.
+The atrium was styled with ornate gilt finishes and pastel colours typical of the 1980s.

+In October 2003, a 3.6 m long coral reef aquarium was installed featuring coral and tropical fish.

+A $50 million redevelopment which considerably modernised the centre was completed in 2015.